SimsesLab/DTU-PCB-prototyping/README.md

 > Otherwise you will end up blocking the machine for others that may be prepared to use the machine.

-1. Open the xTool software by clicking on the *xTool Creative Space* icon on the desktop, and create a new project, by clicking on the *X* icon in the top left corner of the window.
+1. Open the xTool software by clicking on the *xTool Creative Space* icon on the desktop, and create a new project, by clicking on the *X* icon in the top right corner of the window, or by opening a new tab.

 ![xTool desktop ikon](images-for-guides/xtool-images/xTool_icon.png "xTool desktop ikon")